 History of the St. Joseph Table

-"St. Joseph is the the patron saint of our St. Joseph Parish and the Universal Church"
+"St. Joseph is the patron saint of our St. Joseph Parish and the Universal Church."

-• The St. Joseph Table is a religious and traditional custom that started centures ago in Sicily during a famine.
+• The St. Joseph Table is a religious and traditional custom that started centuries ago in Sicily during a famine.

 • In gratitude, the farmers honored St. Joseph by filling an Altar with their most prized possessions, FOOD!

-• After paying homage to St. Joseph, the distributed the food to the poor and less fortunate.
+• After paying homage to St. Joseph, they distributed the food to the poor and less fortunate.

 • This altar is known as "la tavola di San Giuse" or "Saint Joseph's Table" and is always blessed by a Priest.